dqops/dqo/docs/checks/column/strings/string-length-below-min-length-percent.md

 **string length below min length percent** checks

 **Description**
-Column check that calculates percentage of strings with a length below the indicated by the user length in a column.
+Column level check that ensures that the percentage of strings in the monitored column with a length below the length defined by the user as a parameter does not fall below set thresholds.

 ___

 ## **string length below min length percent**

 **Check description**
-The check counts percentage those strings with length below those provided by the user in the column.
+The check counts the percentage of strings in the column that is below the length defined by the user as a parameter.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|